Stark effect: Overview

 Imagine an atom with occupied 2s and 2p electron states.
 In the Bohr model, these states are degenerate.
-However, in the presence of an external electric field, these electron orbitals will hybridize into eigenstates of the perturbed Hamiltonian (where each perturbed hybrid state can be written as a superpositon of unperturbed states).
+However, in the presence of an external electric field, these electron orbitals will hybridize into eigenstates of the perturbed Hamiltonian (where each perturbed hybrid state can be written as a superposition of unperturbed states).
 Since the 2s and 2p states have opposite parity, these hybrid states will lack inversion symmetry and will possess a time-averaged electric dipole moment.
 If this dipole moment is aligned with the electric field, the energy of the state will shift down; if this dipole moment is anti-aligned with the electric field, the energy of the state will shift up.
 Thus, the Stark effect causes a splitting of the original degeneracy.

 Other things being equal, the effect of the electric field is greater for outer electron shells because the electron is more distant from the nucleus, resulting in a larger electric dipole moment upon hybridization.